electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/drivetrain/suspension/_index.md

 ---
-title: Audi e-tron GT and RS e-tron GT suspension
+title: Audi e-tron GT and RS e-tron GT suspension & Steering
-linktitle: Suspension
+linktitle: Suspension & Steering
 description: The suspension is one of the elements that play a crucial role in shaping the harmonious overall character of the Audi e-tron GT quattro and the RS e-tron GT.
 weight: 7
 ---